Emmert's advice: Next NCAA president needs 'lot of patience'

 He called — again — for Congress to create federal NIL legislation.

-Emmert said he did not regret going outside the the NCAA’s normal enforcement process to punish Penn State’s football program in the wake of the Jerry Sandusky child sexual abuse case in 2014.
+Emmert said he didn’t regret going outside the the NCAA’s normal enforcement process to punish Penn State’s football program in the wake of the Jerry Sandusky child sexual abuse case in 2014.

 The NCAA was sued for the penalties and sanctions against Penn State and eventually many of them were rolled back.